lightning/bolts/04-onion-routing.md

 A blinded path consists of:
 1. an initial introduction point (`first_node_id`)
-2. an initial tweak to modify the first node_id to decrypt the onion (`blinding`)
+2. an initial key to share a secret with the first node_id (`first_path_key`)
 3. a series of tweaked node ids (`path.blinded_node_id`)
 4. a series binary blobs encrypted to the real node ids (`path.encrypted_recipient_data`) to tell them the next hop.

 For example, Dave wants Alice to reach him via public node Bob then Carol.
-He creates a chain of public "blinding" keys for Bob, Carol and finally himself, so he can share a secret with each of them.
-These keys are a simple chain, so each node can derive the next without having to be told explicitly.
+He creates a chain of public keys ("path_keys") for Bob, Carol and finally himself, so he can share a secret with each of them.
+These keys are a simple chain, so each node can derive the next `path_key` without having to be told explicitly.

 From these shared secrets, Dave creates and encrypts three `encrypted_data_tlv`s: